skybluesofa/hashtagify/README.md

 Um...make hashtags from strings

 ## Usage:
 You'll notice that these method names mirror the results that will be returned.
-However, there are standard 'camelcased' methods as well.

 To generate lowercase hashtag: